aaron3238/meetingmanager/README.md

 ## Installation Instructions
+Install nodejs and npm
 `sudo apt install nodejs`
 Clone the repo.
-Update dependencies run `npm install` in cloned folder. run `npm run build`
+Update dependencies run `npm install` in cloned folder.
+run `npm run build` to build the extension.
 In google chrome, navigate to `chrome://extensions`
+Enable "developer mode" in the top right.
-Click `load unpacked extension` and point it to the `dist` folder.
+Click `load unpacked extension` and point it to the `dist` folder generated after running build.

 ## Optional "hot reload" mode for UI changes
-You can use `npm run start` for quick development of UI.
+You can use `npm run start` for quick development of UI without building.
 This runs a local server at `localhost:3000` by default, and you can view the extension as a web page.